 Lithium-ion batteries allow you to charge the battery whenever you want to, no matter how full or empty it is.
-Plus, they have no self-discharge - this means that if you put away a fully charged tool for a long time in between your DIY jobs - it’ll still be ready use whenever you need it.
+Plus, they have no self-discharge.
+This means that if you put away a fully charged tool for a long time in between your DIY jobs - it’ll still be ready to use whenever you need it.

 Power measured in watts (W).

 A corded, electric drill is ideal for those heavy-duty jobs that are going to take a long time to finish.
 With a constant supply of power there is no need to change or wait to recharge batteries, ensuring you can keep going until the job is complete.
 However, when using a corded drill, be aware that you will have a trailing lead behind you that can be a trip hazard, or may be tangled around furniture – so be careful.